jgomezdans/geog_docker/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to UCL Gegraphy Docker Image's documentation!
+Customising UCL Gegraphy Docker Images
 =====================================================

 .. toctree::